dsgallups/bevy_seedling/README.md

 - Graph operations

   Audio entities currently support only a subset of the underlying Firewheel graph API.
-In particular, disconnecting nodes and providing non-default channel configurations will need to be added.
+In particular, the ability to disconnect nodes will need to be added.

 - Platform support